This post may contain affiliate links. Please read our disclosure policy.

 - Add green beans and thicken (see below).
 Simmer additional 10 minutes.

-Garnish bowls of pork stew with fresh minced parsley for freshness and color, or stir some right into the soup pot.
+Ladle stew into bowls and garnish with fresh minced parsley for freshness and color, or stir some right into the soup pot.
 Stew is a hearty one pot meal, so it doesn’t require a lot of extra dishes on the side.
 Serve with a crusty bread or crackers and call it good.
+We also enjoy it with Homemade Biscuits, Sour Cream Cornbread or Beer Bread.

 Storage and Freezing